Last update: Jan 15, 2019

 loggingmiddleware logs the received request and response and the segment execution duration.

 mergingmiddleware is a fork-and-join middleware.
-It is intended to split the process of the request into several concurrent processes, each one against a different backend, and to merge all the received responses from those created pipes into a single one.
+It is intended to split the request process into several concurrent processes, each against a different backend, and to merge all the received responses from those created pipes into a single one.
 It applies a timeout, as the

 httpmiddleware completes the received proxy request by replacing the parameters extracted from the user request in the defined